Get your FREE Email Prompts to write your weekly emails QUICKLY and EASILY. Click HERE.

 As a copywriter, one of my USPs is that I understand what a deadline means. 😂 While it’s somewhat funny, it is astonishing to me how few copywriters actually pay attention to the deadline and hit it.

-My client, Danielle Levy, founder and CEO of The Boardroom League, has a unique 3-House Business Framework where she looks at all of the different business operations through the lens of different business houses.
+For example when I was working with Danielle Levy, founder and CEO of The Boardroom League, we talked about her unique 3-House Business Framework where she looks at all of the different business operations through the lens of different business houses.
 While operations and systems are something familiar and common, her framework is something different and exciting.

 Another client, Laura Naiser, is a certified coach from Brook Castillo’s The Life School.
-But her USP is focused on using the knowledge from there and combining it with her own knowledge and familiarity with God’s Word as a mindset coach serving Christian entrepreneurs.
-Again setting up the perfect combination of something familiar (in this case, the Bible) and something new/exciting (the science behind HOW your brain actually works).
+But her USP is focused on using the knowledge from there and combining it with her own knowledge and familiarity with God’s Word as a mindset coach serving Christian entrepreneurs who keep getting tripped up by imposter syndrome.
+Again setting up the perfect combination of something familiar (in this case, the Bible) and something new/exciting (the science behind HOW your brain works).

-When you balance the familiar with something new, your reader will be interested in the exciting/different/novel while still having the comfort of frequency and consistency.
+When you balance the familiar with something new, your dream client will be interested in the exciting/different/novel while still having the comfort of frequency and consistency.

 It's a perfect combination to prepare your audience for your offer!

-When it comes to your pre-launch runway, using this combination of familiar and new is one of the best ways to prepare your audience to ready to buy your offer.
+When it comes to your business, using this combination of familiar and new is one of the best ways to prepare your audience to get ready to buy.
 It’s intriguing while still feeling safe.

 Tags